SShariat/enph_253/robot_code/main/readme.txt

 	}
 }

-//Editting Variables Template
+EDITING VARIABLE TEMPLATE
-//NOTE: When wanting to add new variables, they MUST be given Unique Addresses.
+NOTE: When wanting to add new variables, they MUST be given Unique Addresses.
 The list of Already Used Addresses can be found at the top of the main.pde. void example_vars(){

 	//Number of Variables